KyleRego/anki_record/README.md

 The [API Documentation](https://kylerego.github.io/anki_record_docs) is generated using RDoc from comments in the source code.
 You might notice that some public methods are intentionally omitted from this documentation.
 Although public, these methods are not intended to be used outside of the gem's implementation and should be treated as private.

 The RSpec examples are intended to provide executable documentation and may also be helpful to understand the API.
-Running the test suite with the `rspec` command will output this in a way that reflects the nesting of the RSpec examples and example groups.
-The following is an example of output from one spec:
+Running the test suite with the `rspec` command will output these in a more readable way that also reflects the nesting of the RSpec examples and example groups.
+The following is an example of output from one example in `spec/anki_record/note_spec.rb`:

 ```
 AnkiRecord::Note